cosmos/governance/Slashing.md

-# The `Slashing` Module
+# The `slashing` Module

-The `Slashing` module is responsible for enabling the Cosmos Hub to penalize any validator for an attributable violation of protocol rules by slashing (ie. partially destroying) the bonded ATOMs of their stake-backing.
+The `slashing` module is responsible for enabling the Cosmos Hub to penalize any validator for an attributable violation of protocol rules by slashing (ie. partially destroying) the bonded ATOMs of their stake-backing.
 Penalties may include a) burning some amount of a staked bond and b) removing the ability to vote on future blocks and governance proposals for a period of time.

-`Slashing` is active on Cosmos Hub 3 and currently has five parameters that may be modified by governance proposal:
+`slashing` is active on Cosmos Hub 3 and currently has five parameters that may be modified by governance proposal:
 1. [`SignedBlocksWindow`](#1-SignedBlocksWindow) - 10000 (blocks)
 2. [`MinSignedPerWindow`](#2-MinSignedPerWindow) - 0.050000000000000000 (proportion)
 3. [`DowntimeJailDuration`](#3-DowntimeJailDuration) - 600000000000 (nanoseconds)